 It might seem at first glance like there would be a fair amount of content overlap among these outlets.
-However, a close look will reveal that each publication is unique and has its own distinctive focus, features and target audience.
+However, a closer look will reveal that each publication is unique and has its own distinctive focus, features, and target audience.
 This is something to keep in mind when designing a pitch because these outlets will respond favorably to differing pitch angles.

 Magazines for top management

 The key audiences for Fortune and Forbes magazines are top management and CEOs at large corporations.
 Forbes covers information about successful companies and individuals.
-People who read Forbes want to stay on top of today’s business news and are interested in wealth, so a pitch to this publication should have a “how to get or stay wealthy” angle.
-You can read the best ways to pitch to Forbes here.
+People who read Forbes want to stay on top of today’s business news and are interested in wealth, so the pitch to this publication should have a “how to get or stay wealthy” angle.
+There are many effective ways to pitch to Forbes.
 Fortune magazine also covers trends in today’s top business world, but it focuses more on how to be a better manager.
 Angle your pitch to Fortune so that it frames a story that will help entrepreneurs become better leaders.
-Read more about pitching to Fortune magazine.

 Businessweek and Harvard Business Review are somewhat similar to Fortune and Forbes in content and target audiences; their audiences are also top management and leaders.
-However, Businessweek and HBR offer business leaders more detailed, in-depth coverage of the latest trends in technology, finance and management.
+However, Businessweek and HBR offer business leaders more detailed, in-depth coverage of the latest technology, finance, and management trends.
 Therefore, pitches to these outlets should reveal thorough research leading to solid conclusions on the topic you write about.
-The research part is especially essential to the HBR pitch.
+Research is especially essential to the Harvard Business Review pitch.
 Businessweek is only interested in unique stories – stories never released before in any form.

 Magazines for business owners

-Entrepreneur and Inc. magazines cover news for small- and medium-business owners and entrepreneurs.
+Entrepreneur and Inc. magazines cover news for small- and medium-scale business owners and entrepreneurs.
 They provide advice on how to make a business successful.
-Entrepreneur magazine strives to deliver actionable advice to business owners, so angle your pitch as a “how-to” including information that business owners could immediately apply to their businesses.
-Read more about how to pitch Entrepreneur magazine here.
+Entrepreneur magazine strives to deliver actionable advice to business owners, so angle a pitch to Entrepreneur as a “how-to” including information that business owners could immediately apply to their businesses.
 Inc. offers its readers new ideas about how to run a business.
-For an Inc. pitch, include an idea for a brand new way of doing business.
+For an Inc. pitch, introduce a new perspective or method for a way of doing business.
 Remember: Inc. editors are interested in your business experience, not your products or services.
-Read our blog post about how to pitch Inc. magazine.

 Magazines with broader audiences

 Money is a bit different from all other major business magazines to the extent that it aims for a much broader target audience.
 Anyone looking for information about money management can read Money.
-It covers a wide variety of topics about how to manage finances, including investments, taxes, personal finances, retirement and savings.
+It covers various topics about managing finances, including investments, taxes, personal finances, retirement, and savings.
 Your pitch to Money should help readers make better financial decisions.
-Read the best strategies for pitching to Money here.

 Magazines with narrow audiences

 Fast Company is a publication for entrepreneurs specifically in the tech business.
-Any story pitched to this outlet should include information about innovations in technology, leadership and design.
+Any story pitched to this outlet should include information about innovations in technology, leadership, and design.
 Fast Company editors prefer stories that are documented experiences that can help other entrepreneurs in the tech business succeed.
-Learn how to pitch Fast Company from our blog post.
+Learn how to pitch Fast Company and get noticed.

 Each one of these publications is a unique, valuable source of information for entrepreneurs and business professionals.
 Knowing the differences between them will help you write a better story and craft a better pitch, increasing your chances of securing coverage in one of these world-famous business outlets.